Scleropathy: Varicose Vein & Spider Vein Vein Treatment in South Miami

 Some patients experience swelling following their sclerotherapy treatment, which your doctor can help you manage.
-This is a less common side effect of sclerotherapy, which is due to inflammation near the injection site.
+This is a less common side effect of spider vein treatment, which is due to inflammation near the injection site.
 Your doctor might recommend a prescription or over-the-counter pain reliever to reduce the inflammation.
 Always make sure you check with your doctor before taking medications following the procedure.

 How dangerous is sclerotherapy?